TheDailyGobo/The-Daily-Gobo/SECURITY.md

 Credits to the Scratch Team for creating the Scratch we know and love today.

-We made Scratch Tools so please check that out!
+We made ScratchTools, so please check that out!